Planning and Scheduling

 * Try on dresses at least one week before the wedding, once dresses have been hung and all the adjustments made.
 Sometimes the bride's dress is too tight.
 If this is the case, you have time to make adjustments.
 Double-check the length to confirm the gown hasn't dropped, and there will be no bride tripping up while walking down the aisle!

 * Comfortable shoes make a more relaxing day!
-So - if you want to wear heels, you may like to bring flats to walk around in after the ceremony, etc.
+So, if you want to wear heels, you may want to bring flats to walk and dance in after the ceremony, etc.

 * Ensure the hairdresser is very clear about the schedule and allow extra time for them to take longer than anticipated.

-* If you are the bride and you have a fringe and want it straight and without a gap, make sure it's pinned and hair-sprayed, so you don't have to keep worrying about it during the wedding day!
+* If you are the bride with a fringe and want it straight and without a gap, make sure it's pinned and hair-sprayed so you don't have to worry about it during the wedding day!

 * Groom's boutonnieres (lapel flowers) often get squashed and look less than okay halfway through the day.
 Think about having something that doesn't matter if squashed a tad!
-As an alternative, you could get two boutonnieres made so you can put a fresh one on for the official photo time.
+Alternatively, you could get two boutonnieres made to put a fresh one on for the official photo time.
 At a minimum, choose a colour that doesn't show the bruising on the flower petals!

-* Have a list of all the things that you need to take with you to the ceremony.
-It may include the rings, your speeches and your sunglasses
+* Make a list of everything you need to take to the ceremony.
+This may include rings, speeches, and sunglasses.

-* If you are having ties, make sure someone knows how to tie them, and if no one does, have them pre-tied and loose so you can just slip them on.
+* If you have ties, make sure someone knows how to tie them; if no one does, have them pre-tied and loose so you can slip them on.

 Getting Out the Door!

-* Have a checklist at the front door of things to take to the service.
+* Have a checklist of things to take to the service at the front door.
 Include ALL the bouquets (flower girls, too) and the hats/headpieces of all the bridesmaids.
-Also, include the rings, speeches, and vows if applicable.
+Also, include the rings, speeches, shawls and vows, if applicable.
 Allow 10 minutes to get out the door.
-Better to drive around the block a few times than run the day late.
+Driving around the block a few times is better than running the day late.

-* You could have a snap-lock bag of things for emergencies - cotton and thread, bandaids, safety pins, lip gloss, eyelash adhesive etc.
+* You could have a snap-lock bag of things for emergencies—cotton and thread, bandages, safety pins, lip gloss, eyelash adhesive, etc.

 * Do you need umbrellas? - make sure they are in the car before you leave.